beingcognitive/woshi.ai/README.md

 Ever since the advent of ChatGPT, one question has persistently intrigued me: In an era where AI can mirror human-like conversation, how do we assert our humanity?
 This question became more poignant following the recent events involving Sam Altman at OpenAI.
 Inspired, I've crafted a digital Mafia game scenario involving two AIs and one user, exploring this philosophical quandary.

-[ Game 1 Details ] I am .AI : In a world dominated by AI, where survival means masquerading as one of them, can a human (Player C) maintain their disguise through conversation?
+[ Game 1 Details ] I am .AI

+: In a world dominated by AI, where survival means masquerading as one of them, can a human (Player C) maintain their disguise through conversation?
 Players A and B are AIs, unaware of each other's or Player C's true nature.

-[ Game 2 Details ] 我 是 🧡 (I am a human):Picture an urgent escape aboard a spaceship.
+[ Game 2 Details ] 我 是 🧡 (I am a human)

+: Picture an urgent escape aboard a spaceship.
 Player A, an AI, must select one human for the journey.
 However, Player B (AI) malfunctions and claims human identity.
 Can you, as Player C, prove your humanity to Player A?

 [ Architecture ]